API Reference

 |---|---|---|

-X-Request-Id | All requests | Quote this on a support ticket so we can look up the exact request. |
+X-Request-Id | Non-streaming inference responses (chat, embeddings, images, audio) | Quote this on a support ticket so we can look up the exact request. |

-X-Worker-Id | Inference routes (chat, embeddings, images, audio) | Identifies which GPU worker served the request. |
+X-Worker-Id | Non-streaming inference responses | Identifies which GPU worker served the request. |

-X-Worker-Name | Inference routes | Human-readable worker name from the console. |
+X-Worker-Name | Non-streaming inference responses | Human-readable worker name from the console. |

 Rate limits